seatable/seatable-admin-docs/manual/maintain/backup_recovery.md

 * seafile-data: contains uploaded files for file and image columns
 * seahub-data: contains data used by web front-end, such as avatars
 * db-dta: contains archived rows in bases
-* storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also store in this directory.
+* storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also stored in this directory.

 SeaTable also stores some important metadata data in a few databases.